KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 ## Allow arbitrary expressions instead of const

-There's an expectation that field defaults will be cheap.
-This is especially important for private fields that a caller can't override.

-Allowing arbitrary expressions would make this feature more powerful, but at the expense of allowing functionality to leak into the struct's data.
+Allowing arbitrary expressions as defaults would make this feature more powerful, but at the expense of allowing functionality to leak into the struct's data.

 ## Use explicit syntax for defaults

+Field defaults could require callers to use an opt-in syntax like `..`.
+This would make it clearer to callers that additional code could be run on struct initialisation.
+However it would prevent field default from being used to maintain backwards compatibility, and reduce overall ergonomics.

-Additional fields can be added to a struct in a non-breaking fashion.
+With no special syntax, additional fields can be added to a struct in a non-breaking fashion.
 Say we have the following API and consumer:

 ```rust